tomcatling/e-c-notebooks/README.md

 **You run these templates entirely at your own risk, and you must accept responsibility for any costs incurred by doing so!**

-First, apply the `CFN-IAMAdmin-EIP-InstanceRole.yaml` template using the console.
-This creates some an IAM user with admin powers, an Elastic ip, and an instance role we will reference in the other stack.
+First, apply the `CFN-IAMAdmin-EIP-InstanceRole.yaml` template using the console in a browser.
+This creates an IAM user with admin powers, an Elastic ip, an ECR respository, a CodeCommit repository and an instance role we will reference in the other stack.

 Once your IAM user has been created, use their access keys to set up a profile in `awscli` called 'DataScienceStack'